 There’s no right answer.
 I already visited Prague summertime and wintertime.
 Since I don’t really like cold temperatures, I’d suggest you to go between April and September.
-But read the following article, you’ll realize a visit to Prague in winter has its charm, actually you can have a great time if you spend Christmas in Prague.
+But read the following article, you’ll realize a visit to Prague in winter has its charm.
+You can also have a great time if you spend Christmas in Prague.

 Prague travel tips

 - Traveling soon?
 Check out my travel resources page!
 This list of travel accessories can also be useful!

 - Do not leave home without a travel insurance!
 Here’s why buy travel insurance!